arunavo4/gitea-mirror/src/content/docs/quickstart.md

    pnpm start
    ```

-5. Access the application at http://localhost:4321
+4. Access the application at [http://localhost:4321](http://localhost:4321)

 ## Initial Configuration

+Follow these steps to configure Gitea Mirror for first use:

+1. **Create Admin Account**
-1. Upon first access, you'll be prompted to create an admin account:
+   - Upon first access, you'll be prompted to create an admin account
-   - Create your username and password
+   - Choose a secure username and password
    - This will be your administrator account

+2. **Configure GitHub Connection**
-2. Go to the Configuration page
+   - Navigate to the Configuration page

-3. Configure GitHub settings:
    - Enter your GitHub username
    - Enter your GitHub personal access token
    - Select which repositories to mirror (all, starred, organizations)
    - Configure repository filtering options

-4. Configure Gitea settings:
+3. **Configure Gitea Connection**
    - Enter your Gitea server URL
    - Enter your Gitea access token
    - Configure organization and visibility settings

-5. Configure scheduling (optional):
+4. **Set Up Scheduling (Optional)**
-   - Enable automatic mirroring
+   - Enable automatic mirroring if desired
-   - Set the mirroring interval
+   - Set the mirroring interval (in seconds)

-6. Save your configuration
+5. **Save Configuration**
+   - Click the "Save" button to store your settings

-## First Mirror
+## Performing Your First Mirror

+After completing the configuration, you can start mirroring repositories:

-1. After saving your configuration, click "Import GitHub Data" to fetch repositories from GitHub
+1. Click "Import GitHub Data" to fetch repositories from GitHub
 2. Go to the Repositories page to view your imported repositories
 3. Select the repositories you want to mirror
 4. Click "Mirror Selected" to start the mirroring process
 5. Monitor the progress on the Activity page
 6. You'll receive toast notifications about the success or failure of operations

+## Troubleshooting

+If you encounter any issues:

+- Check the Activity Log for detailed error messages
+- Verify your GitHub and Gitea tokens have the correct permissions
+- Ensure your Gitea instance is accessible from the machine running Gitea Mirror
+- For Docker installations, check container logs with `docker logs gitea-mirror`

+## Next Steps

+After your initial setup:

+- Explore the dashboard for an overview of your mirroring status
+- Set up automatic mirroring schedules for hands-off operation
+- Configure organization mirroring for team repositories